• Skip to primary navigation

 Lemongrass simple syrup in a small glass pitcher.

 With so few ingredients and a hands-off simmering process, this lemongrass syrup is as easy as it gets.
 If you love making infused syrups, try my lime simple syrup for another refreshing option!
+My orange syrup is another quick two-ingredient favorite that’s perfect for cocktails, mocktails, and pancakes.

 Why I Love This Recipe

-I’ve made so many simple syrup recipes over the years (like my orange simple syrup), but this lemongrass simple syrup is most definitely one of my favorites.
 With just lemongrass, sugar, and water, it’s way more affordable than store-bought options and super quick to whip up anytime I need it.

 Plus, the longer you let the lemongrass steep, the more intense the flavor gets, so you can adjust it to your liking.
 If you enjoy experimenting with homemade syrups, this recipe is for you!